chaudhryjunaid/setup-apple-silicon-mac/README.md

   ```
   sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
   ```
-- If you need to run legacy apps (which is unlikely now that apple silicon stacks have matured!), install Rosetta 2 (which is the x86_64 emulation layer for M1s and will allow running legacy intel architecture programs on M1):
+- (Optional) If you need to run legacy apps (which is unlikely now that apple silicon stacks have matured!), install Rosetta 2 (which is the x86_64 emulation layer for M1s and will allow running legacy intel architecture programs on M1):
   ```
   /usr/sbin/softwareupdate --install-rosetta --agree-to-license
   ```